 Smart exhibitors, who are more on the ball than most, follow up their leads whilst the show is happening, rather than waiting until the dust settles afterwards.

-All you need do is prepare a standard letter in advance of the event, which suits most enquiries, thanking them for visiting your stand that day and promising that a named individual will contact them within the agreed timescale.
-These letters could be sent out at the end of each day to all of your stand visitors (be they posted or emailed).
-If you wish to do your bit for the environment you can also use this opportunity to direct them to your website or email a PDF brochure in the appropriate format for them to look at rather than sort through their over stuffed carrier bags for your literature.
+All you need to do is prepare a standard email in advance of the event, thanking them for visiting your stand that day and promising that a named individual will contact them within the agreed timescale.
+These can then be sent out at the end of each day to all your stand visitors.